Commercial Real Estate Asset Classes: A Complete Guide

 2. Mobile Home Parks

-Mobile home parks have become a well-known asset class over the past 3-5 years and can provide investors with a predictable income stream in any economy.
-Sam Zell, Warren Buffett, and other intelligent investors have made significant investments in this space, and we would do well to take notice.
+Mobile home parks have become a well-known asset class over the past 3-5 years and may provide investors with a predictable income stream in any economy.
+Sam Zell, Warren Buffett, and other intelligent investors have made significant investments in this space, and we would do well to take notice, but there are many risks with operator knowledge and efficiencies being the largest.

 Here are just a few reasons we like mobile home parks: